ListerLab/TEPID/README.md

 * [name].split.bam
 * [name].umap.fastq (this will be compressed if you selected the `-z` option)

-The name of these output files will come from the name of the input fastq files.
+The name of these output files will come from the option given with the `-n` flag.

 Next, go to the directory containing your bam files and run the tepid-discover script to identify TE variants.